What is a prototype?

 5a- Add only one secondary mechanic or element at a time.
 Does it integrate with the previous moving parts adding complexity through emergence?
 Does it break the original mechanic?
 Iterate until you are out of time.

-5b- Add the music as soon as you can, add visual assets even if they are still temporary.
+5b- Add the music or soundscape as soon as you can, add visual assets even if they are still temporary.
 Proceed by incremental refinements.
 Iterate until you are out of time.

 Other general principles, easier said than done:

 – Keep in mind this cartoon about the concept of minimum viable product